dhruvtya/VoiceComNav_ROS/README.md

 The voice commands can be given through an audio stream with a mic or an audio (WAV) file.

 Example voice command : "kitchen"
-Output : The robot will navigate to a pre-defined position in the kitchen area and wait there fir the next command.
+Output : The robot will navigate to a pre-defined position in the kitchen area and wait there for the next command.

 ### Output Screenshot :
 ![Kitchen](https://github.com/dhruvtya/VoiceComNav_ROS/blob/main/kitchennav.JPG)